dwf/rescued-scipy-wiki/Cookbook.rst

 Graphics
 ========

 There are several packages available to produce interactive screen graphics (use the mouse to zoom, orient, and fine-tune) and publication-quality printed plots, in 2D, 3D, and 4D (animations).
-These packages have releases more frequently than SciPy_.
-Rather than bundling out-of-date packages with SciPy_, the plotting packages are released separately.
-However, their developers work closely with the SciPy_ developers to ensure compatibility.
+These packages have releases more frequently than SciPy.
+Rather than bundling out-of-date packages with SciPy, the plotting packages are released separately.
+However, their developers work closely with the SciPy developers to ensure compatibility.

 * ["Plotting Tutorial"].